httpwg/wg-materials/ietf115/minutes.md

 Kyle Nekritz: What is being done here that couldn't be done with token binding.

-DS: More complex machinary, and I don't think it has the property that a client speaks first.
+DS: More complex machinery, and I don't think it has the property that a client speaks first.

 KN: Usually yes, but I think you can omit that.